Dog constantly pulling on leash

 Teaching your dog how to take direction from not only you but the leash is essential for everyday real-world obedience!

-A dog collar that goes around your dog’s neck is more beneficial which trying to give your dog direction and trying to communicate with your dog what you want.
+A dog collar that goes around your dog’s neck is more beneficial which trying to give your dog direction and communicate with your dog what you want on the walk

 Your dog might be pulling you simply because dogs as a whole naturally walk faster thanks, humans!